FIFA, UEFA And ESL Clubs: Walking The Tightrope Between Discipline, Financial Stability And Competitive Balance

 This article explores:

-- What will be the approach to sanctions against the clubs
+- The anticipated approach to sanctions against the clubs.

 Continue reading this article...

 Get access to all of the expert analysis and commentary at LawInSport including articles, webinars, conference videos and podcast transcripts.
 Find out more here.

 - Tags: Commercial Law | Dispute Resolution | FIFA | FIFA Disciplinary Court | Football | Injunction | Italy | La Liga | Madrid Court | Premier League | Regulation & Governance | Serie A | Spain | Sports | UEFA | United Kingdom (UK)

 - FINA’s decision to allow market access to rival competitions - a turn of the tide in professional swimming

 - The European Super League & the legal fallout - experts' views